arenekosreal/crx-repo/README.md

 3. Get wheel: You can find wheel at `./dist` folder.

+## Optional dependencies

+> [!TIP]
+> You can always install all optional dependencies with extra `all`.

+- uvloop

+   High performance async event loop provider.
+Install with extra `uvloop`.

+- lxml

+   Support pretty print xml.
+Install with extra `lxml`.

 ## What is update manifest

 See https://developer.chrome.com/docs/extensions/how-to/distribute/host-on-linux#update_manifest for more info.